 - a.
-Based on your analysis of young adolescent learning presented in prompts 1b-c, describe next steps for instruction to impact student learning: - For the whole class - For the 3 focus students and other individuals/groups with specific needs b.
-Explain how these next steps follow from your analysis of young adolescent learning.
-Support your explanation with principles from research and/or theory as well as young adolescent development.
+Based on your analysis of student learning presented in prompts 1b-c, describe next steps for instruction to impact student learning: - For the whole class - For the 3 focus students and other individuals/groups with specific needs b.
+Explain how these next steps follow from your analysis of the student learning.
+Support your explanation with principles from research and/or theory.

-Consider the variety of young adolescent learners in your class who may require different strategies/support (e.g., students with IEPs or 504 plans, English language learners, struggling readers, underperforming students or those with gaps in academic knowledge, and/or gifted students).
+Consider the variety of learners in your class who may require different strategies/support (e.g., students with IEPs or 504 plans, English language learners, struggling readers, underperforming students or those with gaps in academic knowledge, and/or gifted students needing greater support or challenge).